What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 At some point my children will be allowed to read it, but I am no where near ready for my middle school son to read The Hunger Games or see any of the films.

-Final Thoughts on The Best Books for Middle School Boys
+The Best Books for Middle School Boys: Final Thoughts

 We’ve just entered the world of middle school with Kye but he has always read at an advanced reading level.
 It can be very difficult to navigate as a parent and I’m thankful for wiser women I can look to for guidance when it comes to age-appropriate reading content for my children.